SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Conclusions

 \section{Conclusions}

 Our work investigated two situations for SIR spreading dynamics in interconnected networks.
 In the first case, we have a situation where the initial infection could be present in any of the two interconnected networks.
 The infection will not spread in interconnected networks if the normalized infection strengths are below the threshold curve for any level of interconnection.
 However, in the second situation, the infection in the novel host population comes only from the reservoir network.
-For spillover, we conducted experiments by changing the number of inter-population links and by changing the inter-network infection rate, keeping all other parameters constant.
-Experiments have been conducted on Erdos-Reyni networks, Barabasi-Albert networks, and Watts-Strogatz networks.
+For avian influenza and West Nile virus modelling, we conducted experiments by changing the number of inter-population links and by changing the inter-network infection rate, keeping all other parameters constant.
+Experiments have been conducted on Erdos-Renyi networks, Barabasi-Albert networks, and Watts-Strogatz networks.
 The inter-population links were distributed randomly.
 In all the cases, we obtained a phase transition in the probability of spillover.
 While keeping all other network parameters constant, we obtain a relationship between the inter-population link density and inter-network infection strength, based on which we get two regimes of significant and minor spillover zones.
 When the inter-population links are connected only with the hubs, we get a phase transition at a very low number of links while keeping all other parameters constant.
 It can be concluded that hubs of scale-free networks also play a crucial role in spillover.
 For small-world networks, we found that the number of interpopulation links for the spillover threshold decreases with the increase in rewiring probability.
 The spillover threshold, when considering a fixed number of infections in the reservoir population, follows a pattern of highest to lowest interpopulation links: Regular Lattice networks have the highest number of links, followed by Small-World networks, Erdos-Renyi networks, and finally Scale-Free networks with the lowest number of links.
+Finally, when we expanded our simulation-based study to model Ebola, where human-to-human infection spreading is significant, we observed a clear phase transition in the probability of spillover.